22009071/FindMaximum/README.md

 Program to find the maximum marks using the list method max().

-Developed by: R.karthikeyan
+Developed by: kabilan T

-RegisterNumber: 22002525
+RegisterNumber: 22009071

 ```